 We love to make cookies all year long!
-One of our favorite recipes to make (and especially in the summer) is our classic No Bake Cookies (along with our Peanut Butter No Bake Cookies too!)
+One of our favorite recipes to make, especially in the summer, is our classic No Bake Cookie recipe, along with our Peanut Butter No Bake Cookies!
 They’re simple, quick and I don’t have to turn on the oven.

-Whenever we are looking for a quick treat, the kids like to join me in the kitchen to whip up a batch of these No Bake Oatmeal Cookies.
-They take 10 minutes to make (start to finish) and result in a super delicious and simple treat perfect for your upcoming after school cookie, party or even cookie exchange.
+Whenever we are looking for a quick treat, the kids like to join me in the kitchen to whip up a batch of these easy No Bake Cookies (trust me when I say they are beyond easy!)

-If you’ve had these no bakes before, you know that they’re easy and quite addicting.
+If you’ve had these oatmeal no bakes before, you know that they’re easy and quite addicting!

 How to Make No Bake Cookies

-The ingredients for these chocolate no bake cookies are ones we usually always have on hand – no flour or eggs required!
-We hope you have them on hand too because you’ll love how simple these chocolate peanut butter goodies are.
+The ingredients for the best No Bake Cookies are ones we usually always have on hand – no flour or eggs required!
+We hope you have them on hand too, because you’ll love how simple these chocolate peanut butter goodies are.
 All you need:

 - peanut butter